Published: November 2020 | Updated: January 2023

 Senior dogs hold such a special place in our hearts, and for good reason!
 They have been with us through thick and thin for many seasons of our lives.
-Sometimes when you are with your dog day in and day out, it is easy to miss the signs of aging.
+Unfortunately, like us, they don’t stay young forever.
+And, sometimes, when you are with your dog day in and day out, it is easy to miss the signs of aging.

 You can view this article as a friendly reminder that monitoring your senior dog’s joint health is important.

-The definition of a senior dog changes with breed and size, with giant breeds reaching senior status at eight years of age or even younger, while smaller breeds may not be considered a senior until they are 11 years of age (1).
+The definition of a senior dog changes with breed and size, with giant breeds reaching senior status at eight years of age or even younger, while smaller breeds may not be considered a senior until they are 11 years of age.

-Some dogs are fortunate to reach senior status without any health problems, but many, like their human counterparts, suffer from a variety of ailments, most notably, conditions causing moderate to extreme joint pain.
+Some are fortunate to reach senior status without any health problems, but many, like their human counterparts, suffer from a variety of ailments, most notably, conditions causing moderate to extreme dog joint pain.

-Osteoarthritis is estimated to affect one out of every five dogs in the United States (2).
+Osteoarthritis is estimated to affect one out of every five dogs in the United States.

 Many dog owners worry that their dog is suffering from arthritis.
 Signs that your dog could be experiencing joint pain include: